fabiana2611/fabiana2611.github.io/_posts/2025/2025-02-17-terraform-foundation.md

 <h3><b>Variables and Outputs</b></h3>

 <p style="text-align: justify;">Usually the map key/value of variables are inside the file `terraform.tfvars` and the declarations whith their <a href="https://developer.hashicorp.com/terraform/language/expressions/types">data types</a>, and <a href="https://developer.hashicorp.com/terraform/language/values/variables#declaring-an-input-variable">names</a> are inside `variables.tf`.
-Also, the variables can be <a href="https://developer.hashicorp.com/terraform/cli/config/environment-variables">environment variables</a> that must be in the format TV_VAR_VARIABLENAME. </p>
+Also, the variables can be <a href="https://developer.hashicorp.com/terraform/cli/config/environment-variables">environment variables</a> that must be in the format TF_VAR_VARIABLENAME. </p>

 Type Constraints:
 <ul>